Gulsah-G/mywebsite_blogdown/content/authors/admin/_index.md

 - Causal inference
 - Survey design and research
 - Algorithm development and implementation
-- Automating data cleaning/preprocessing, analysis, and reporting procedures
+- Automating data cleaning, preprocessing, analysis, and reporting procedures

 # Education to show in About widget
 education: